The Winter Solstice

 Spiritual Significance of the Winter Solstice

-Global Meditations ~ Winter Solstice
+Global Meditations ~ December Solstice

 Planetary Solstice Meditation